top of page

 • Presenting appropriate behavior (e.g. birthdays, groups, clubs, celebrations)

-• Presenting following skills with friends and leading skills with friends
+• Presenting and following skills with friends and leading skills with friends

 • Parent Training